-The WidePoint NFI PKI operates in accordance with the policies established in the ORC NFI PKI CP, v1.0.2.2, dated September 30, 2014.
-The WidePoint NFI PKI CP is mapped to the Federal Bridge Certification Authority Certificate Policy (FBCA CP) by an independent third party, to ensure compliance with the FBCA CP and that the WidePoint NFI PKI CP defines a commensurate level of assurance with the requirements of the FBCA CP.
-Every WidePoint NFI PKI certificate policy object as listed in Section 1.2 Table 1 in the certificatePolicies extension of the certificate issued.
+The WidePoint NFI PKI operates in accordance with the policies established in the WidePoint NFI CP, v1.2, dated August 20, 2018.
+Every WidePoint NFI PKI certificate issued contains at least one registered and cross-certified certificate policy object as listed in Section 1.2, Table 1 in the certificatePolicies extension of the certificate issued.
 This certificate policy object identifier may be used by a Relying Party to decide whether a certificate is trusted for a particular purpose.
 The WidePoint NFI PKI certificate policy object identifier corresponds to an equivalent FBCA certificate policy object identifier with a specific level of assurance.
 This relationship is defined in Section 1.2, Table 2.

-1.1.2 Relationship Between the WidePoint NFI PKI CP and the ORC NFI PKI CPS

-The WidePoint NFI PKI CP states what level of assurance can be placed in a certificate issued by the WidePoint NFI PKI.
-The WidePoint NFI PKI CPS is the governing document for practices and procedures for instantiating those levels of assurance through certificate policy object identifiers into X.509 version 3 certificates issued to Subscribers, both human and devices.
-The certificate policy object identifier along with their commensurate assurance levels are defined in the WidePoint NFI PKI CP and may be used to protect information up to and including Sensitive But Unclassified (SBU).
+1.1.2 Relationship Between the WidePoint NFI CPS and the WidePoint NFI CP into X.509 version 3 certificates issued to Subscribers, both human and device.
+The certificate policy object identifier along with their commensurate assurance levels are defined in the WidePoint NFI CP and may be used to protect information up to and including Sensitive But Unclassified (SBU).
 The policies and procedures in this CPS are applicable to individuals who manage the certificates, who directly use these certificates, and individuals who are responsible for applications, servers and devices that rely on these certificates.